mauro3/CORDS/lectures/dependencies.md

 ## Take-home messages
+- what are dependencies, package managers and virtual environments
 - Clearly document all dependencies and environment setup instructions in project repositories.
 - Provide setup scripts to automate environment creation and setup for new users or deployment.